Characterization of Null Geodesics on Kerr Spacetimes: Introduction

-In section \ref{sec:kerr} we collect some background on the Kerr spacetime.
-We discuss its symmetries and the conserved quantities for null geodesic which arise from them in section \ref{sec:symandcons}.
-In section \ref{sec:geodeq} we discuss the geodesic equations in its separated form, focusing on the radial and the $\theta$ equation.
-For the radial equation we show that many properties of its solutions can be understood from one plot.
-In section \ref{sec:specialgeod} we use the analysis of section \ref{sec:geodeq} to discuss the properties of a number of special solutions.
-In particular we discuss the radially in-/outgoing null geodesics (i.e. the principal null directions) and the trapped set which are of relevance in the black hole stability problem.
-Next we discuss the $\mathbf{T}$-orthogonal null geodesics which are relevant in the black hole uniqueness problem.
-We want to stress that most material in the sections up to this point is well known.
-The purpose here is to collect these facts and show that these properties can actually be understood from a few plots.
-In section \ref{sec:sphere} we prove a Theorem on the topological structure of the past and future trapped sets.
-In the same section we also present numerical evidence for a breaking of the radial degeneracy of the black hole shadows in Kerr spacetimes.
-Finally in section \ref{sec:app} we discuss how the plots developed for this paper can be used.
+In section \ref{sec:kerr}, we collect some background on the Kerr spacetime.
+We discuss its symmetries and the associated conserved quantities for null geodesic in section \ref{sec:symandcons}.
+In section \ref{sec:geodeq}, we discuss the geodesic equation in its separated form, focusing on the radial equation and the $\theta$ equation.
+For the radial equation, we show that many properties of its solutions can be understood from one plot.
+In section \ref{sec:specialgeod}, we use the analysis of section \ref{sec:geodeq} to discuss the properties of a number of special solutions.
+In particular, we discuss the radially ingoing and outgoing null geodesics (i.e. the principal null directions) and the trapped set, which are of relevance for the black hole stability problem.
+Next, we discuss the $\mathbf{T}$-orthogonal null geodesics, which are relevant for the black hole uniqueness problem.
+In section \ref{sec:sphere}, we prove a theorem concerning the topological structure of the past and future trapped sets.
+In the same section, we present numerical calculations demonstrating the magnitude of the breaking of the radial degeneracy of the black hole shadows in Kerr spacetimes.
+In section \ref{sec:cstool}, we discuss results regarding the existence of trapping in general black hole spacetimes.
+Finally, in section \ref{sec:app}, we discuss how the plots developed for this paper can be used.